yarrouye/rest-toolbox/README.md

     $ easy -O PUT /resources/1234 'key=something'

+*Easy as REST?*

+When invoked as `rest`, easy(1) behaves as if the `-jBC` options had been passed to it.
+This provides a great experience for testing JSON-based REST services.

 *Shortcut Trickery*

-As indicated above, easy(1) can generate functions for you to allow for very simple invokations:
+As indicated above, easy(1) (or rest(1) of course) can generate functions for you to allow for very simple invocations:

     $ easy --print all
     export EASYENDPOINT=http://127.0.0.1/service/v1;